Business Analytics Careers

 Top Growth Careers

-From the team behind the #6 ranked Management Information Systems program nationally by USA Today, the MS in Business Analytics program is designed to meet the rising national and international demand of businesses for professionals who can collect, analyze, and interpret the avalanche of data created in the context of economic activity.
+From the team behind the #3 ranked Management Information Systems program nationally by College Factual, the MS in Business Analytics program is designed to meet the rising national and international demand of businesses for professionals who can collect, analyze, and interpret the avalanche of data created in the context of economic activity.

 Typical job titles include: Business Intelligence Analyst, Business Data Analyst, Digital Media Analyst, Credit Risk Analyst, Web Analytics Specialist, Economic Analyst, Data Analytics Manager, Customer Analytics, Digital Analytics and Insights, Corporate Banking Analyst, and others.